EducationalVideoCenter/WAC/README.md

 We also can also have a [Gitter room chat here](https://gitter.im/EducationalVideoCenter/Lobby)

 ### Thank You!! :smiley:
-Thank you so much (Danke schön!
+Thank you so much for visiting the EVC We Are All Connected repository!!

+Danke schön!
 Merci beaucoup!
 Gracias!
+Obrigad@!

-Obrigad@!) for visiting the project and we do hope that you'll join us on this amazing journey to make collaborative media with rural communities.
+We hope that you'll join us on this amazing journey to make collaborative media with rural communities.

 ### MozSprint